aaron-lebo/xjs/README.md

 The code has an emphasis on being concise and readable (under 250 lines of code).

-## NOTICE
+## status

-This (the documentation especially) is a work in progress.
+xjs currently supports a good portion of es6

 ## tldr